What wine should you serve with your steak? Is there a specific type of wine that goes well with steak?

 You’ll find many varieties at your local grocery store, including Merlot, chardonnay, pinot grigio, zinfandel, sauvignon blanc, and Riesling.
 And if you’re looking for something really special, try a cabernet sauvignon.

-These grape varietals produce deep, rich flavors that pair perfectly with beef, pork, lamb, chicken, seafood, and even vegetables.
+These grape varieties produce deep, rich flavors that pair perfectly with beef, pork, lamb, chicken, seafood, and even vegetables.

 If you’ve ever wanted to impress someone with a great bottle of wine, then get yourself a Cabernet!